 The average documented cart abandonment rate of 68.63% is no joke.

-Heck, companies as large as IBM experience consistently high abandonment rates, and it's interesting to see exactly what they do to counteract this.
+Companies as large as IBM experience consistently high abandonment rates, and it's interesting to see exactly what they do to counteract this.

 As an ecommerce business owner, you must know what your average abandonment rate is.
 If you don't, that's your first bit of homework before moving onto this article.

 Once you've established what your abandonment rate is, it's not a bad idea to look up some of the trends in your own market.
-After all, some industries have drastically different abandonment rates than others, so its important to stay in your own market.
+After all, some industries have drastically different abandonment rates than others, so it's important to stay in your own market.

 Even if you're leading the way in your industry, there's always room for improvement.
 Your next step is to think of a benchmark you would like to reach in the next year.
 This gives you enough time to make modifications in your strategy and to look back at the stats to see if you were successful.

 For example, if you have a cart abandonment rate of 60% right now, you may want to improve that to 50% by the end of the year.
 Every year you can lower your benchmark and sprinkle some of the tips below into your plan.

 Since cart abandonment has been studied quite a bit in the past, we're going to try and provide some actionable tips on how you can solve cart abandonment, mainly without constantly resorting to discounts.